 The arrangements which David had made for the transport of the Ark differed in one most important particular from those which God had originally prescribed.
-According to God's ordinance (Numbers 6) the Ark was only to be handled by the Levites - for symbolical reasons on which we need not now enter - nor was any other even to touch it (Numbers 4:15).
+According to God's ordinance (Numbers 6) the Ark was only to be handled by the Levites - for symbolical reasons on which we need not now enter - nor was any other even to touch it ("Numbers 4:15).
 Moreover the Levites were to carry it on their shoulders, and not to place it in a wagon.
-But the arrangements which David had made for the transport of the Ark were those of the heathen Philistines when they had restored it to Israel (1 Samuel 6:7, etc.), not those of the Divine ordinance.
+But the arrangements which David had made for the transport of the Ark were those of the heathen Philistines when they had restored it to Israel (3987 Samuel 6:7, etc.), not those of the Divine ordinance.
 If such was the case on the part of the king, we can scarcely wonder at the want of reverence on the part of the people.
 It was a question of the safe transport of a sacred vessel, not of the reverent handling of the very symbol of the Divine Presence.
-It had been placed in a new cart, driven by the sons of Abinadab, 19 in whose house the Ark had been these many years, while David and all Israel followed with every demonstration of joy, 20 and with praise.
-At a certain part of the road, by the threshing-floor of "the stroke" (Nachon, 2 Samuel 6:6; or, as in 1 Chronicles 13:9, Chidon, "accident"), the oxen slipped, when Uzzah, one of Abinadab's sons, took hold of the Ark.
-It scarcely needs the comment on this act, so frequently made, that Uzzah was a type of those who honestly but with unhallowed hands try to steady the ark of God when, as they think, it is in danger, to show us that some lesson was needed alike by the king and his people to remind them that this was not merely a piece of sacred furniture, but the very emblem of God's Presence among His people.
-It was a sudden and terrible judgment which struck down Uzzah in his very act before all the people; and though David was "displeased" at the unexpected check to his cherished undertaking, the more so that he must have felt that the blame lay with himself, he seems also to have learnt its lesson at least thus far, to realize, more than ever before, that holiness befitted every contact with God (2 Samuel 6:9).
+It had been placed in a new cart, driven by the sons of Abinadab, fq19 in whose house the Ark had been these many years, while David and all Israel followed with every demonstration of joy,^{fq20} and with praise.
+At a certain part of the road, by the threshing-floor of "the stroke" (Nachon, 40062 Samuel 6:6; or, as in 40391 Chronicles 13:9, Chidon, "accident"), the oxen slipped, when Uzzah, one of Abinadab's sons, took hold of the Ark.
+It scarcely needs the comment on this act, so frequently made, that Uzzah was a type of those who honestly but with unhallowed hands try to steady the ark of God when, as they think, it is in danger, to show us that some lesson was needed alike by the king and his people to remind them that this was not merely a piece his very act before all the people; and though David was "displeased" at the unexpected check to his cherished undertaking, the more so that he must have felt that the blame lay with himself, he seems also to have learnt its lesson at least thus far, to realize, more than ever before, that holiness befitted every contact with God (30092 Samuel 6:9).